The Governing Body

 The Chair and Vice-Chair of Governors are elected by other governors and they stay in office also for four years and can stand again for election.

-The full governing body meets once a term so there are three full governing body meetings in a year.
+There are three full governing body meetings in a year,one per term.
 At the full governing body meetings they ratify matters that have occurred at any sub-committee meetings.

 We have many sub-committees and they meet three times a year or more often if needed.
-The main ones are Premises, Health and Safety, Finance and Curriculum & Standards.
+The main committees are Premises Health & Safety, Curriculum, Finance and Standards & Effectiveness.

 What to Governors do?